iamthiago/security-acl/README.md

 Spring Security Sample
 ============

-This is a simple project to show how to use Spring Security
+This is a simple project to show how to use Spring Security with Group Management and ACL

 To run this example, follow the next steps: